Full-Mouth Reconstruction Overview

-- Teeth that have been fractured or damaged as a result of an accident
+- Fractured or damaged teeth as a result of an accident

-- Teeth which have been lost due to severe decay or trauma
+- Lost teeth due to severe decay or trauma

-- Teeth which have become extremely eroded due to long-term problems with acid reflux or tooth grinding
+- Significantly eroded teeth due to long-term problems with acid reflux or tooth grinding

 - Persistent jaw, muscle, ear, and head pain which means that your bite needs to be adjusted